duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 ## Overview

 Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.
 Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.
-Unless they are managed, technical debt can accumulate and hurt the overall quality of the software and the productivity of the development team in the long term
+Unless they are managed, technical debt can accumulate and hurt the overall quality of the software and the productivity of the development team in the long term.

-[SonarCloud](https://about.sonarcloud.io/){:target="_blank"} is an open source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to:

-- Detect Bugs
-- Code Smells
-- Security Vulnerabilities
-- Centralize Quality
+[SonarCloud](https://about.sonarcloud.io/){:target="_blank"} is the code quality cloud service provided by SonarSource.
+The main features of SonarCloud are:

+- 16 languages: Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL, T-SQL and more.
+- Thousands of rules to track down hard-to-find bugs and quality issues thanks to powerful static code analyzers.
+- Cloud CI Integrations, with Travis, VSTS, AppVeyor and more.
+- Deep code analysis, to explore all source files, whether in branches or pull requests, to reach a green quality gate and promote the build.
+- Fast and Scalable

 ### What's covered in this lab